vncntprvst/wanglab-datajoint-pipeline/docs/source/How To.rst

 ###############################################
 To help create a ``.toml`` file, we have provided a python GUI that will guide you through the proper creation of the file.
 You can find the GUI in the ``TOML-metafile-scripts`` directory.

-To start, open a python terminal and activate your sabatini-datajoint envrionment:
+To start, open a python terminal and activate your wanglab-datajoint envrionment:

 .. code-block:: python